Kotrotsos/recorder/recorderclient/HOW.AI.md

    - The page uses animated gradient backgrounds with floating "blob" elements.
    - These animations are defined in a style tag injected via useEffect to ensure they only run on the client side.
    - The animations include gradient shifts and floating movements to create a dynamic, engaging background.

+### March 14, 2025 - Update

+The pricing cards were updated to ensure consistent sizing and visual balance:

+1. **Equal Width Cards**:
+   - Changed from using `max-w-md` and `max-w-sm` to using `md:w-1/2` for both cards
+   - This ensures both cards take up exactly half the container width on desktop
+   - Creates a more balanced, symmetrical layout

+2. **Consistent Background Opacity**:
+   - Both cards now use `bg-white/15` for their background
+   - Previously, the Free tier used `bg-white/10` (more transparent)
+   - The consistent opacity creates a more cohesive visual appearance

+3. **Responsive Behavior**:
+   - On mobile, cards still stack vertically and take full width
+   - On desktop (md breakpoint and above), cards display side by side with equal width
+   - Height is automatically balanced using the `h-full` class on both cards

+### March 14, 2025 - Mobile Layout Enhancement

+The mobile layout was improved with the following changes:

+1. **Mobile Padding**:
+   - Added 5px padding to the container on mobile devices using `px-[5px]`
+   - Prevents content from touching the edges of the screen on small devices
+   - Improves readability and visual appeal on mobile
+   - Used responsive utility `sm:px-0` to remove padding on larger screens
+   - This maintains the original layout on desktop while improving mobile experience

+### March 14, 2025 - Visual Contrast Enhancement

+The pricing cards were updated to improve visual contrast:

+1. **Free Tier Background Darkening**:
+   - Changed the Free tier background from `bg-white/15` to `bg-white/20`
+   - This makes the Free tier card slightly darker than the Lifetime Supporter card
+   - Creates better visual distinction between the Free tier and the background
+   - Improves readability of the white text on the darker background
+   - Maintains the overall design language while enhancing visual hierarchy

+2. **Visual Differentiation Strategy**:
+   - Free tier now uses a darker background (`bg-white/20`) than the Lifetime Supporter tier (`bg-white/15`)
+   - This subtle difference helps distinguish the two tiers visually
+   - The Free tier's pink/purple accent colors remain unchanged
+   - The Lifetime Supporter tier's amber/yellow accent colors remain unchanged
+   - Both cards maintain the same size and shape for layout consistency

 ## Supporter Messaging Strategy